 Step 7.
 Compression and Encryption Options

-On this step, customize compression and encryption settings for the backup plan.
+Customize compression and encryption settings for the backup plan.

-To protect your backup with encryption, select Enable encryption check box.
+To protect your backup with encryption, select the Enable encryption check box.
 MSP360 (CloudBerry) Backup supports AES encryption of 128, 192 and 256 bit key length.
-Select the appropriate key length in Algorithm drop-down menu.
+Select the appropriate key length in the Algorithm drop-down menu.

 Learn more about AES encryption here.

 Note that the encryption password will not be stored in the backup plan configuration file due to security issues.
-Keep this password in a safe place to be able to restore the backup contents afterwards
+Keep this password in a safe place to be able to restore the backup contents afterward

 Specify Amazon S3 Encryption Options